Chaithra-lm/Automated_Essay_Scoring_System_Roberta/README.md

-# Automatic Essay Scoring System using RoBERTa

-This repository contains the code and resources for our Automatic Essay Scoring (AES) system using the RoBERTa model.
-Our system achieved a Cohen Kappa score of 0.51, demonstrating a reasonable level of agreement with human raters.
-The repository also includes a demo video embedded in the PowerPoint presentation shared in this repository.

-## Contents

-- `README.md`: This file.

-## Dataset

-We used the dataset from the [Kaggle Learning Agency Lab Automated Essay Scoring 2 competition](https://www.kaggle.com/competitions/learning-agency-lab-automated-essay-scoring-2).
-Please note that you need to agree to the competition's rules to download the dataset.

-## Requirements

-flask==2.0.1
-werkzeug==2.0.1
-torch
-transformers
-tqdm
-pandas

-## Usage

-1. Prepare the dataset:
-    - Download the dataset from the [Kaggle competition page](https://www.kaggle.com/competitions/learning-agency-lab-automated-essay-scoring-2) and place it in the `data/` directory.
-Ensure it follows the required format as specified in the code.

-## Results

-Our AES system achieved a Cohen Kappa score of 0.51.
-Detailed results and analysis can be found in the ipynb files.

-## Demo

-A demo video showcasing the functionality of our AES system is included in the `demo/` directory within the PowerPoint presentation (`AES_Demo.pptx`).

-## Contributing

-We welcome contributions to enhance the system.
-Please fork the repository and create a pull request with your changes.

-## Acknowledgments

-- Hugging Face's Transformers library for providing the RoBERTa model.
-- The Kaggle Learning Agency Lab Automated Essay Scoring 2 competition for the dataset.
-- The dataset providers and the community for their support.

-## Contact

-For any questions or inquiries, please contact chaithralm17@gmail.com.
+📚 Automatic Essay Scoring System using RoBERTa
+This repository presents an Automatic Essay Scoring (AES) system built on the RoBERTa language model.
+Designed to evaluate essays with near-human consistency, our system achieved a Cohen’s Kappa score of 0.51, indicating a reasonable level of agreement with expert human raters.
+A live demo is included as part of the project presentation.

+📂 Repository Contents
+README.md – Project documentation

+demo/AES_Demo.pptx – PowerPoint presentation with embedded demo video

+data/ – Directory for dataset (user-provided)

+Code files and training notebooks

+📊 Dataset
+We used the official dataset from the
+Kaggle: Learning Agency Lab - Automated Essay Scoring 2 competition.

+📌 Note: You must accept the competition rules on Kaggle to download and use the dataset.

+Once downloaded, place the data files inside the data/ folder following the expected structure provided in the codebase.

+🧪 Model Performance
+Model: RoBERTa (fine-tuned using Hugging Face Transformers)

+Scoring Metric: Quadratic Weighted Kappa (QWK)

+Achieved Score: 0.51

+This score demonstrates a moderate level of alignment between the model’s predictions and human annotations.

+Detailed results and visualizations are included in the Jupyter notebooks.

+🎬 Demo
+A live demonstration video is included within the presentation file:

+File: demo/AES_Demo.pptx

+Shows model prediction flow, sample outputs, and UI interaction

+🤝 Contributing
+We welcome your contributions to improve the AES system!
+To contribute:

+Fork this repository

+Create a new feature branch

+Submit a pull request with a description of your changes

+🧾 Requirements
+The project uses the following core technologies:

+Python (with Flask for backend)

+PyTorch and Hugging Face Transformers

+Pandas, TQDM, and other standard libraries

+Details can be found in requirements.txt.

+🙏 Acknowledgments
+Hugging Face Transformers – for providing the pre-trained RoBERTa model

+Kaggle Learning Agency Lab – for hosting the AES2 dataset and competition

+The open-source community – for ongoing support and development inspiration

+👩‍💻 Project By
+Chaithra Lokasara Mahadevaswamy
+LinkedIn Profile
+🧠 AI Enthusiast | 📊 Data Alchemist | 🎓 Graduate Researcher
+🚀 Innovation Seeker | 🌟 AI Tools Research Intern @ Unicorn Tutor AI
+"Building Tomorrow with Intelligence Today"